folio-org/edge-ncip/README.md

     circulation-storage.circulation-rules.get

 ```
+### IMPORTANT NOTE ABOUT INSTITUTIONAL USER - It has to be assigned a patron group.
+There is an issue with create item which requires the user to be assigned a patron group.

 ## Security & Configuration
 The edge-ncip module is secured via the functionality provided by the edge-common project (via API key).